Mekintosz/library-project/README.md

 A library catalogue - Vanilla JS / CSS

-Refactored status rendering, the code became difficult to refactor and maintain because it has poor structure.
-Need to restructure the whole code or abort the project as it is?
+Refactored status rendering, the code became difficult to refactor and maintain because it has a poor structure.

+To do: add local storage

 Credits:
 "https://www.flaticon.com/free-icons/library"